Grandparents’ Rights In Custody And Visitation

 Contact Us For A Free Initial Consultation

-To speak with a child support lawyer serving Kalamazoo, Michigan, and its surrounding areas, call our office at 269-216-4573.
-You can also make an appointment for a free initial consultation by contacting us online.
+To speak with a grandparents’ rights lawyer serving Grand Rapids, Kalamazoo and southwest Michigan, call our office at 269-216-4573.
+Alternatively, you can schedule a free initial consultation by contacting us online.